GlebTc/assignment/submission-notes.md

-# Add any notes about the task here

-1. I used react-chartjs-2 for the BarChart component
-2. Created a table with editable rows (The edits are sent via a PUT API request which updates the targets.json file)
-3. The data is obtained and filtered in the Dashboard component
+# Submission Notes

+## BarChart Component
+- Used `react-chartjs-2` to create a visual summary of targets by pipeline status.

+## Target Table
+- Built an editable table where users can modify target data directly.
+- Changes are saved via a PUT request to update `targets.json` (note: this works locally but would need further setup for production).

+## Dashboard Data Handling
+- Fetches and filters data, applying the selected pipeline status filter to both the bar chart and table.

-4. Minor additions:
+## Minor Features
-    a.
-Simulated Loading SCreen
-    b.
-Light/Dark Mode
+- Added a loading screen simulation for user experience.
+- Implemented light/dark mode toggling.